Smirl/digitalocean-floating-ip-controller/README.md

 - `DO_TOKEN`
   - DigitalOcean API token

+This is taken from a secret called `do-floating-ip-controller` which must be added to the cluster.

 ## Contributing

 Please feel free to raise an issue or pull request.
-Releases automattically build and deploy to a test cluster.
+Releases automatically build and deploy to a test cluster.
 The github workflow requires the ServiceAccount to be deployed into the cluster and the token added as a repository secret.